erikh/scarlett-school.web/source/lessons/general-programming/3-functions.md

 // y has function scope, which is local to the function only function sayHello(y) {
-    // x is available here because it's global. y is local to the function, so
+    // x is available here because it's global. y is local to the function
+    // because it's an input to it, so it's also available.
+    //
-    // it's also available.
-Here, we define z. z = y + x;
+    // Here, we define z, which will also be local to the function. z = y + x;

     // the block is the start of inner scope.
 Above is outer scope